checkout/checkout-woocommerce-plugin/readme.txt

 = Contributors & Developers =

-“Uprise Payment Gateway” is open source software.
+“Uprise Payment” is open source software.
 The following people have contributed to this plugin.

 == Screenshots ==